How Long Does it Take to Get Used to Dentures

 5. Steer Clear of Certain Foods

 These include hard or sticky foods such as popcorn, nuts, candy, and gum.
-Also, avoid biting into foods such as apples or corn on the cob, which can cause dentures to break loose or break.
+Also, avoid biting into foods such as apples or corn on the cob, which can cause dentures to break loose.
 Stick to softer foods or cut harder foods into smaller pieces to reduce the risk of damage.

 6. Say No to Sticky Foods